TMKCodes/HoosatUI/README.md

 # HoosatUI
-HoosatUI is a user interface library for React and SASS that provides a set of reusable UI components to quickly build beautiful and responsive user interfaces.
-First version was done with Tailwind, currently moving everything to use SASS and adding components and more readable code.
+HoosatUI is a user interface library for React made with SASS styling that provides set of reusable UI components to quickly build beautiful and responsive user interfaces.

 ## Installation
 You can install HoosatUI via npm: